 If you can’t find a person’s name in the index, that doesn’t mean that his/her record will not be in the actual record book.
 If you have a general idea of the year in which the person died, you may consider reviewing all of the records from that year or group of years.

-If an entry is incorrect in the index, please send corrected information to death@ohiohistory.org.
-Death certificate corrections can be made by submitting a notarized affidavit to the State Archives office.
+If an entry from December 20, 1908-1953 is incorrect in the index, please send corrected information to vitalrecords@ohiohistory.org.
+Corrections to death certificates from December 20, 1908-1970 can be submitted as a notarized affidavit to the State Archives office.
+These are kept on file but do not change the information on the certificate itself.
 You can download a copy of the affidavit here [.docx format].

 If we cannot find a death record or certificate for someone who died in Ohio, you should consider contacting the county probate court or health department where the individual was at the time of death.